dcos/examples/msoms/1.9/README.md

 ### OMS Portal

-Log in to OMS port (<https://mms.microsoft.com>) and go to Solution Gallery.
+Log in to OMS portal (<https://mms.microsoft.com>) and go to Solution Gallery.

 ![](img/image6.png)